 If you are in the market for a new vehicle there is no better time to get bank repossessed cars at wholesale prices than now!

-Four dealerships in South Africa that sell repossessed vehicles
+Four dealerships in South Africa that sell bank repossessed cars

 The following are four good places to purchase repossessed cars.
 They all offer a wide range of repossessed vehicles at a range of different prices.